 We’ve put together this list of 11 wonderful, alternative holiday destinations in Scotland that are worth exploring now — before they catch up to their siblings.
 Ready to add them to your bucket list?

 1. If you love unspoilt, dramatic scenery, try the Sutherland and Caithness area

-Bens, glens and seascapes, unsurpassed by anything of their kind in the Highlands, the dramatic landscapes of the far north of Scotland are some of the remotest and least populated, yet most beautiful, parts of Scotland.
+Bens, glens and seascapes, unsurpassed by anything of their kind in the Highlands, the dramatic landscapes of the far north of Scotland are some of the most remote and least populated, yet most beautiful, parts of Scotland.
 From sensational scenery to wonderful wildlife and rich heritage, your holiday in this corner of Scotland will be nothing short of spectacular!
-Discover Sutherland.
+Discover Caithness and Sutherland.

 2. If you love quaint coastal towns, try Berwickshire

 Nestled to the east of the Tweed Valley Forest Park in the Scottish Borders, Berwickshire is perfectly situated for a relaxing break and it’s just over an hour away from Edinburgh.
 It takes in quaint towns and villages, such as Eyemouth and St Abbs, and offers great outdoor activities including diving, stunning country houses, magnificent birdlife and beautiful sandy beaches sheltered by high cliffs.
 Sounds like a recipe for great holiday!

 3. If you love sparkling lochs and towering mountains, try the Cowal Peninsula